This page addresses many of the frequently asked questions from our users and customers.

 In case you need help on how to create a new model, please visit Advanced Model Management.

-How can I mute defects
+How can I mute defects?

-For Kiuwan, a defect is a violation to a rule defined in the model for a specific language and a software characteristic.
+For Kiuwan, a defect is a violation of a rule defined in the model for a specific language and a software characteristic.
 Kiuwan provides a full list of all detected defects found in the source code of an application.

 Defects found on generated code can be ignored (muted) through Kiuwan Defect Mute functionality.
 For each muted defect, you can specify a reason why it is muted, as well as a comment.
 For example, if it is a false positive in a file, a line of code that must not be taken into account, a file that has too many defects of the same type or a line of code that has been generated and does not have to be taken into account, or any other basis that is reasonable for the user.

 Through this functionality, you can mute defects for the whole application, a specific file or simply for a specific line of code in a file by dragging and dropping the rule that triggers the defects, the file or the line of code.
 You can perform this action in the muted defects tab on the Defects screen.

 You can check our blog post about Suppress false positives in your code analysis

 How to manage Kiuwan defects when I do not completely agree with them

 Some times you might consider as defects some of the defects found by Kiuwan.